 What is the schedule for the Bridge Street Bridge LCD Study?

-Develop Project Purpose and Need Statement: Fall 2016
+Develop Project Purpose and Need Statement - Fall 2016

-Development of Conceptual Alternatives: Winter 2017
+Development of Conceptual Alternatives - Winter 2017

-Selection of Preliminary Preferred Alternative: Fall 2017
+Recommendation of Preliminary Preferred Alternative (PPA) – Fall 2019

 What kind of a bridge is the Bridge Street Bridge?

 The Bridge Street Bridge is a movable swing bridge because of the way it rotates to open the river way for marine vessels to move up and down the Passaic River:

 - Bridge spans the Passaic River connecting the City of Newark and the Borough of East Newark.

 - Year Built: 1908 (rehabilitation work in 1942, 1958, 1975, 1992, & 1997).

 - Bridge type: 3 spans- riveted Warren truss rim-bearing swing center span (236 ft), west approach riveted deck girder (42 ft) and east approach pre-stressed concrete box beam (41 ft).